 - vNIC groups may have one or more vNIC members.
-However, any given vNIC can be a member of only one vNIC group. - All vNICs on a given port must belong to different vNIC groups. - Each vNIC group may contain traffic of one type only (either regular Ethernet, iSCSI, or FCoE).
+However, any given vNIC can be a member of only one vNIC group. - All vNICs on a given port must belong to different vNIC groups. - Each vNIC group may contain traffic of one type only (either regular Ethernet or iSCSI).
 Traffic of different types may not be mixed within any vNIC group. - External ports that are part of a trunk may not be individually added to a vNIC group.
-Only one individual external port, one static trunk, or one dynamic trunk (consisting of multiple external ports) may be added to any given vNIC group. - In dedicated mode, for any internal ports, external port, or port trunk group connected to regular (non-vNIC) devices: - These elements can be placed in only one vNIC group (they cannot be members of multiple vNIC groups). - Once added to a vNIC group, the PVID for the element is automatically set to use the vNIC group VLAN number, and PVID tagging on the element is automatically disabled. - By default, STP is disabled on any external port added to a vNIC group.
-STP can be re-enabled on the port if desired. - Because regular, inner VLAN IDs are ignored by the switch for traffic in vNIC groups, following rules and restrictions apply: - The inner VLAN tag may specify any VLAN ID in the full, supported range (1 to 4095) and may even duplicate outer vNIC group VLAN IDs.
-However, in the shared mode, inner VLAN tag and the vNIC group VLAN ID should be the same. - Per-VLAN IGMP snooping is not supported in vNIC groups. - The inner VLAN tag is not processed in any way in vNIC groups: The inner tag cannot be stripped or added on port egress, is not used to restrict multicast traffic, is not matched against ACL filters, and does not influence Layer 3 switching.
+Only one individual external port or one static trunk (consisting of multiple external ports) may be added to any given vNIC group. - For any internal port, external port, or port trunk group connected to regular (non-vNIC) devices: - These elements can be placed in only one vNIC group (they cannot be members of multiple vNIC groups). - Once added to a vNIC group, the PVID for the element is automatically set to use the vNIC group VLAN number, and PVID tagging on the element is automatically disabled. - By default, STP is disabled on any external port added to a vNIC group.
+STP can be re-enabled on the port if desired. - Because regular, inner VLAN IDs are ignored by the switch for traffic in vNIC groups, following rules and restrictions apply: - The inner VLAN tag may specify any VLAN ID in the full, supported range (1 to 4095) and may even duplicate outer vNIC group VLAN IDs. - Per-VLAN IGMP snooping is not supported in vNIC groups. - The inner VLAN tag is not processed in any way in vNIC groups: The inner tag cannot be stripped or added on port egress, is not used to restrict multicast traffic, is not matched against ACL filters, and does not influence Layer 3 switching. - For vNIC ports on the switch, because the outer vNIC group VLAN is transparent to the OS/hypervisor and upstream devices, VLAN tagging should be configured as normally required (on or off) for the those devices, ignoring any outer tag.

-- For vNIC ports on the switch, because the outer vNIC group VLAN is transparent to the OS/hypervisor and upstream devices, VLAN tagging should be configured as normally required (on or off) for the those devices, ignoring any outer tag. - Virtual machines (VMs) and other VEs associated with vNICs are automatically detected by the switch when VMready is enabled (see "VMready" on page 173).
+Virtual machines (VMs) and other VEs associated with vNICs are automatically detected by the switch when VMready is enabled (see "VMready" on page 193).
 However, vNIC groups are isolated from other switch elements.
 VEs in vNIC groups cannot be assigned to VM groups.